KenjiTakahashi-Rial/AdScalar/README.md

     $ npm start

-The base http://localhost:[port] and http://localhost:[port]/index should both display the app.
+The base url http://localhost:[port] and index http://localhost:[port]/index should both display the app.

 I was a little confused on the wording of section [2] of the assignment.